-Erika Arguello, co-founder and product developer at Baiser Beauty, says, "When pores are infected or clogged, they expand.
+Erika Arguello, cofounder and product developer at Baiser Beauty, says, "When pores are infected or clogged, they expand.
 Especially around the nose where there are more oil glands, it leaves them enlarged.
 While it is not possible to eliminate pores since we need them for our skin to breathe, it is possible to make enlarged pores less noticeable."
-In an interview with Allure, dermatologist Papri Sarkar explains that "when people talk about skin 'breathing,' they're usually referring to whether the skin is occluded or not.
-Occluding the skin can cause pimples, whiteheads, or blackheads."
 It's this buildup that can lead to clogged pores.
+We spoke to Arguello and two other experts about how to make your pores smaller.

-Dry skin is instantly smoothed away with this intensive treatment.
+Dry skin is instantly smoothed away with this intensive treatment from Kate Somerville.
+It's full of fruit enzymes meant to exfoliate away dead skin, but sometimes acid exfoliators may be harsh on sensitive skin.
+As a basic rule of thumb, it's better to start exfoliating fewer times a week until you're sure about a product.
 If you have particularly sensitive skin, this treatment may not be the best option.
-It's full of fruit enzymes that exfoliate away dead skin, but sometimes acid exfoliators can be harsh on sensitive skin.
-As a basic rule of thumb, it's better to start out exfoliating fewer times a week until you're sure about a product.

-If you're prone to acne, this scrub contains salicylic acid meant to help fight breakouts.
+If you're prone to acne, this scrub contains salicylic acid meant to help fight breakouts, blackheads, and clogged pores.
+The best part is that, while powerful, it's gentle enough for daily use.

 Use a Gentle Cleanser

-While using an exfoliating cleanser may seem like a good idea to get rid of dry skin, it might actually irritate your skin and make dryness worse.
-Look for gentle cleansers, like this oil-based one, that moisturize and calm skin while cleansing.
+While using an exfoliating cleanser may seem like a good idea to get rid of dry skin, it might irritate your skin and make dryness worse.
+Look for gentle cleansers that moisturize and calm skin while cleansing.

-Moisturizing is an essential step in any skincare routine—one that will also diminish the look of pores.
-Dry skin produces excess oil in an attempt to alleviate dryness, but this can result in clogged pores instead.
+Moisturizing is an essential step in any skincare routine—one that might also diminish the look of pores.
 Use a gentle noncomedogenic moisturizer, and while you're at it, be sure to apply sunscreen as well.
 Sun damage can lessen the elasticity and collagen in your skin, which can result in enlarged pores over time.
 By pairing moisturizer and sunscreen, you can keep skin healthy, and that means no flared pores.

 Use a Face Mask